BiancaArtola/finalproject/README.md

-# Proyecto Final de Carrera - Diseño centrado en el usuario para la gestión de recursos de tiempo finito compartidos online.
+# Final Project - User-centered design for managing finite time resources shared online.

 This project consists of a mobile application for Android users.
-This application allows the rental of courts in the city of Bahía Blanca, quickly, easily and safely.
-The main objective of this application is to achieve a good user-centered design (UCD), so that anyone can use it without complications.
+This application allows the rental of courts in the city of Bahía Blanca, quickly, easily, and safely.
+The main objective of this application is to achieve a good user-centered design (UCD) so that anyone can use it without complications.
 It was developed with the Ionic framework, using Firebase to access the required information.

 ## About
 The main screen of the application looks like this: